-Transport Temperature: 2-8° C within 24 hours or freeze at -70° C and transport on dry ice.
+Transport Temperature: Immediately after collection, throat/nasopharyngeal swab specimen should be refrigerated at 2-8° C for up to 72 hours.
+After 72 hours, freeze at -throat/nasopharyngeal swab specimen -20° C and transport on dry ice.

-Turn-around Time: 1 to 2 working days.
-Positive results are telephoned to the submitter.
+Turnaround Time: 1-2 working days.
+Positive results are communicated to the submitter by telephone.

-SARS-COV-2 (COVID) Direct Detection by Real Time PCR
+SARS-COV-2 (COVID) Direct Detection by Real-Time PCR